chauth/confluence_http_authenticator/README.md

 ### Release Notes

+*
-* v2.7.x should be compatible with Confluence 5.9.1+, up to the latest version of 5.x, we hope.
+* v2.7.2[+] should be compatible with Confluence 6.0.7+, up to the latest version of 6.x, we hope.
+* v2.7.0-v.2.7.1 should be compatible with Confluence 5.9.1+, up to the latest version of 5.x.
 * v2.6.x should be compatible with Confluence 5.8.4+, up to the latest version of 5.8.x.
 * v2.4.x-2.5.x should be compatible with Confluence 5.3.x up to the latest version of 5.7.x.
 * v2.2.x should be compatible with Confluence 5.0.x thanks to a patch by William Schneider.
 Due to an api change, v2.2.x is not backwards compatible with previous Confluence versions.